 The Picture-in-Picture window also gives you the ability to quickly play or pause the video — hovering the video with your mouse will expose that control, as well as a control for closing the window, and closing the window while returning you to the tab that the video came from.
-For information about how to hide these controls, visit Turn picture-in-picture mode controls on and off.
+For information about how to hide these controls, see Turn picture-in-picture mode controls on and off.

 Video placeholder on the page

 When a video is in Picture-in-Picture view, the video placeholder on the page shows the message This video is playing in Picture-in-Picture mode.
-You can still use the video controls on the placeholder, such as play/pause, volume, and full screen.
+You can still use the video controls on the placeholder, such as play/pause, volume and full screen.

 Disabling the Picture-in-Picture toggle